sst/guide/index.md

     </div>

     <h4 class="site-description-full">
-      1. Deploy Next.js, Remix, or Astro to AWS.<br />
+      1. Deploy Next.js, Svelte, or Astro to AWS.<br />
       2. Add any backend feature.<br />
       3. Go from idea to IPO!
     </h4>